21 Quirky Things to Do in London

 If you’re moving to London, it’s no doubt in part due to the many great things the capital has to offer.
 While there are plenty of great bars, restaurants, and tourist attractions, we definitely recommend looking for quirky things to do in London.
-Check out our list below and get ready to do something totally out of the norm.
+Check out our unusual things to do in London list below and get ready to do something totally out of the norm.

 1. Jump Around at a Trampoline Park